Graph-of-Skills: Dependency-Aware Structural Retrieval for Massive Agent Skills

 \section{Abstract}

-Skill usage has become a core component of modern agent systems and can substantially improve agents' ability to complete complex tasks.
-In real-world settings, where agents must monitor and interact with numerous personal applications, web browsers, and other environment interfaces, skill libraries can scale to thousands of reusable skills.
+Modern LLM agents increasingly rely on reusable skills, and as they interact with personal applications, web browsers, and other interfaces, skill libraries can scale to thousands of skills.
 Scaling to larger skill sets introduces two key challenges.
 First, loading the full skill set saturates the context window, driving up token costs, hallucination, and latency.
-In this paper, we present \textbf{Graph of Skills (GoS)}, an inference-time structural retrieval layer for large skill libraries.
-GoS constructs an executable skill graph offline from skill packages, then at inference time retrieves a bounded, dependency-aware skill bundle through hybrid semantic--lexical seeding, reverse-weighted Personalized PageRank, and context-budgeted hydration.
-On SkillsBench and ALFWorld, GoS improves average reward by $43.6\%$ over the vanilla full skill-loading baseline while reducing input tokens by $37.8\%$, and generalizes across three model families: Claude Sonnet, GPT-5.2 Codex, and MiniMax.
-Additional ablation studies across skill libraries ranging from 200 to 2{,}000 skills further demonstrate that GoS consistently outperforms both vanilla skills loading and simple vector retrieval in balancing reward, token efficiency, and runtime.
+Second, semantic retrieval surfaces topically relevant skills but misses their prerequisite chain of upstream and downstream skills, creating a prerequisite gap that leaves the retrieved bundle execution-incomplete.
+In this paper, we present \textbf{Graph-of-Skills (GoS)}, an inference-time structural retrieval layer for large skill libraries.
+GoS constructs an executable skill graph offline from skill packages, then at inference time retrieves a bounded, dependency-aware skill bundle through hybrid semantic--lexical seeding, reverse-aware Personalized PageRank, and context-budgeted hydration.
+On SkillsBench and ALFWorld, GoS consistently delivers substantial reward improvements and token savings across three model families (Claude Sonnet 4.5, MiniMax M2.7, and GPT-5.2 Codex).
+On SkillsBench, GoS achieves a peak reward increase of $25.55\%$ while reducing total tokens by $56.72\%$ over the vanilla full skill-loading baseline using GPT-5.2 Codex.
+Ablations confirm this pattern across skill libraries from 200 to 2{,}000 skills.